lucasklaassen/integer-test/api/README.md

 To run the app: `npm start`.
 This will run the app locally on http://localhost:3000/ and dynamodb on http://localhost:8000/

+## Testing

+To run the test suite run the following command: `npm test`

 ## Adding environment variables

 ---